talentafigan/figan.id/content/cv/index.md

-**Fullstack Developer**, **Freelancer**
+**Software Engginer**, **Freelancer**, **Tech enthusiast**.

-Talenta Figan is a Fullstack Developer, and Freelancer with over 3 years of hands-on experience in Javascript programming languages on the industry.
+Talenta Figan is a Software Engginer, and Freelancer with over 3 years of hands-on experience in Javascript programming languages on the industry.
 I like being in a technical position in application development, Implement business processes into logical code and present data in an easy-to-understand view.
 I am skilled in building scalable and maintainable applications